Loving

 How can I make a referral for an evaluation or speak with someone about your services?

-• Simply call or email us (see our Office & Contacts tab).
-We will ask a few questions make sure we understand your situation & your evaluation needs.
+• Simply call or email us (see our Office & Contacts page).
+Our practice manager or one of our psychologists will ask a few questions to make sure we understand your situation & your evaluation needs.
 We will answer any questions you have about scheduling, cost, reports, privacy, coordination with other parties, etc.

 • LPS is a contracted provider for NJ Division of Child Protection & Permanency, & our evaluators are in the provider database used by the Office of Parental Representation & Office of the Law Guardian.
-If you are case manager, attorney, or other staff working for one of those offices, we are available to provide services to you.
+If you are case manager, attorney, or related staff, we are available to provide services to you.

 • If you are a person involved in a court matter, seeking an evaluation, we are happy to speak with you, discuss the situation, & decide if we can help.
-However, we typically ask to speak with your attorney or case manager before agreeing to any evaluation arrangements.
-This is so we can be sure we are providing exactly what has been court-ordered (if this applies).
+However, if you have an attorney or DCP&P case manager, we will also need to speak with him/her before agreeing to any evaluation arrangements.
+This is so we can be sure we are providing exactly what is court-ordered.

 Do you provide evaluations for people who are not involved with the courts?

 • Absolutely.
-Most of our current work happens to be with court-involved people or families, but all of our evaluators have extensive clinical experience, working with people in other situations.
-Call or email us to discuss specific arrangements, scheduling, & costs.
+Most of our current work happens to be with court-involved people or families, but all of our evaluators have extensive clinical experience working with people in other situations.
+Call or email us to discuss specific needs, arrangements, scheduling, & costs.

-• No. All of our psychologists have been therapists at other settings in the past, but at LPS, our main emphasis is on providing psychological evaluation and consultation services.
-If you are looking for a therapist, we welcome your call anyway, & we will gladly refer to a local therapist if we can.
+• No. All of our psychologists have been therapists at other settings in the past, but at LPS, our main emphasis is on providing psychological evaluation & consultation services.
+If you are uncertain whether you need treament vs. an evaluation, we'll be happy to discuss the situation with you & help if we can.

 I have been referred for a "forensic" evaluation.
 What does this mean?

 I have never been involved in a psychological (or other) evaluation.
-What will be involved & what can I expect to occur?
+What can I expect?

 • This answer depends on your specific evaluation & needs.
-Typically, our psychological evaluations are scheduled to be completed in a single 3-hour session, but it is also possible to break the evaluation into shorter sessions.
-Evaluations usually include a lengthy interview with you (possibly with other involved people, such as relatives or case managers, depending on your situation, & with appropriate permissions).
+Typically, our psychological evaluations are completed in a single 3-hour session, but it is also possible to break the evaluation into shorter sessions.
+Evaluations usually include a lengthy interview with you (possibly with other involved people, such as a relative, case manager, or therapist; depending on your situation & with appropriate permissions).
 Evaluations also usually include psychological testing, which again varies depending on your situation (for example, intelligence testing, if relevant; questionnaires to help us collect more a detailed understanding of your symptoms or specific topics such as parenting experiences; other hands-on testing that helps us understand your way of seeing the world, problem-solving, & so on).
-Some evaluations include family observations or other specialized sessions.
-Especially for court-involved cases, evaluations generally include a review of professional records.
-We can explain all of this with you, including the reasons for these methods & any concerns you have.
+Some evaluations include family observations or joint interviews.
+For court-involved cases, evaluations always include a review of professional records.
+Contact us if you have more specific questions or scheduling needs.

 Why is my evaluation appointment so long?

-• Our psychological evaluations are typically scheduled to last 3 hours.
-Parenting capacity evaluations are 4 hours plus a short break.
-See the previous question/answer for an explanation as to why these sessions take so long, but please also know we are willing to work with any concerns or scheduling issues you have.
-It is sometimes possible to break an evaluation into two shorter sessions, but without that request we assume that you would prefer to come to our office just once and complete everything on one day.
-Because our sessions are so long, we expect you'll need some short breaks, and of course that is fine.
+• Our psychological evaluations are typically scheduled to last 3 hours for adults, a bit shorter for children & adolescents.
+Parenting capacity evaluations are typically 4-5 hours (see the next Q&A for details).
+Same as discussed in the previous Q&A, please know we are willing to work with any concerns or scheduling issues you have.
+It is sometimes possible to break an evaluation into two shorter sessions, but without that request, we assume that you would prefer to come to our office just once & complete everything on one day.
+Because our sessions are so long, we offer & encourage some short breaks.
 We also welcome you to bring a snack, a bag lunch, etc., to make your time with us as comfortable as possible.

 What is a parenting capacity evaluation, & how is it different than a psychological evaluation?